cado-security/product-help/docs/cado/discovery-import/gcp/kubernetes-engine.md

 3. **Confirm and Start Import**
    Review the details, then click **Start Import**.

-Cado will automatically collect all relevant logs and forensic artifacts from the container to support your investigation.
+/ Forensic Acquisition and Investigation will automatically collect all relevant logs and forensic artifacts from the container to support your investigation.
 For most acquisitions, the import and processing will complete within a few minutes.

    ![Cado showing the confirmation screen of a successful Kubernetes Engine container capture](/img/eks3.png)